yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 ## Deployment

 Each release of the vaults will have its own "Vault Factory" deployed to make it as simple and trustless as possible to deploy your vault.
-The vault factory utilizes [ERC-5202](https://eips.ethereum.org/EIPS/eip-5202) blueprint pattern to allow anyone to trustlessly deploy their vault which is an exact copy of the previously deployed "blueprint" vault for that specific version.
+The vault factory allows anyone to trustlessly deploy their own vault which is an exact copy of the previously deployed "original" vault for that specific version.

 **Vaults not deployed through the factory will not be recognized as part of the Yearn ecosystem and may experience issues during runtime.